tt6746690/cv_project/notebooks/demosaic_survey.md

 - utilizing neural networks in some capacity in solving the problem.
 This can range from learning image prior from data in some classical convex optimization frameowork such as ADMM (2017_learned_proximal_operators) to end-to-end training on large datasets for demosaicing [2018_deepdemosaicking, 2019_deepisp].
 - joint optimization, bundling demosaicing with deblurring, superresolution, denoising [2016_deepjoint, 2017_jointadmm, 2018_jointgan_perceptual, 2018_iterative_resnet_joint], etc. To the extreme, the entire image processing pipeline is under one single framework [2014_flexISP, 2019_deepisp]

 I think [2017_learned_proximal_operators, 2017_RED, 2018_iterative_resnet_joint] are most applicable for our project.
 The idea of these methods is to formulate demosaicing as an inverse problems.
-The image priors are learnt from data and acts as regularizers in the optimization problem.
-The benefit of such method is given as follows
+The image priors are learnt from data and act as regularizers in the optimization problem.
+The benefits of such method are given as follows

 - does not require large datasets that deep neural network methods rely on.
 Usually, small dataset of at most several hundred images is enough to give promising results
 - the image priors, i.e. total variation, cross-channel correlation, are learnt from data.
     - they are not ad hoc, and heuristic based
-    - the priors can be learnt for different downstream reconstruction tasks, i.e. multispectral imaging and structured light
+    - the priors can be learnt for different downstream reconstruction tasks, i.e. multispectral imaging and structured light have different image priors

 There are however problems, for example

-- convergence is not guaranteed for nonconvex regularizers.
+- convergence is not guaranteed for nonconvex regularizers (in ADMM framework)

-    - there is some work by [2017_RED] that under some assumptions that most denoising method satisfies, the method is guaranteed to converge.
+    - there is some work by [2017_RED] that, under some assumptions most denoising method satisfies, the method is guaranteed to converge.
-    - there is some theory used by [this paper](http://openaccess.thecvf.com/content_ICCV_2017/papers/Chang_One_Network_to_ICCV_2017_paper.pdf) which states that under certain assumptions, nonconvex regularizers converges to stationary points
+    - there is some theory used by [this paper](http://openaccess.thecvf.com/content_ICCV_2017/papers/Chang_One_Network_to_ICCV_2017_paper.pdf) that states under certain assumptions, nonconvex regularizers converges to stationary points

-- runtime is slower than interpolation based or purely neural network based methods
+- slower speed compared to interpolation based or purely neural network based methods